menu

 code_challange={value_here}&code_challenge_method=S256

-In the final stage of the OAuth flow, where a code is received, it needs to be exchanged with an actual access token.
-This information (the method and the code_challenge) is sent to the endpoint along with an extra value, that is the code_verifier.
-Here the server records the values, and since the method is S256, the server then takes the code_verifier value and hashes it using the SHA-256 algorithm and base64 URL-encodes the value.
+In the final stage of the OAuth flow, a code received needs to be exchanged for an actual access token.
+This information (the method and the code_challenge) is sent to the endpoint along with an extra value: the code_verifier.
+The server records the values, and since the method is S256, it takes the code_verifier value, hashes it using the SHA-256 algorithm, and base64 URL-encodes it.

 The process (taken from the spec) looks something like this.